jonathansrinivasan/ViT_paper/README.md

 2. patches are flattened
 3. get linear embedding from patches
 4. add positional embeddings to the patches
 5. feed into a transformer encoder
-6. pretrain using labeled images
+6. pretrain using labeled images (large datasets)
 7. finetune model later for image classification